 Pain relief after surgery

 Everyone has different analgesia needs after surgery.
 In general, most people have paracetomol, an anti-inflammatory and an opiate based medication at discharge.
 Most people do not need to take all three medications at once however they may do so without interactions.
 A typical regime is:

 - Paracetomol 1 gram 4-6 hourly as needed

 - Diclofenac (eg Voltaren) Slow release.
 Two 75 mg tablets daily.
 NSAIDS are very effective for musculoskeletal discomfort but cannot be used in those with severe asthma, gastric ulcers and some other conditions.
 It is very important that it is take on a full stomach to minimize the risk of stomach irritation.

 - Tramadol.
 50-100mg every 6 hours.
 Good for severe pain but may cause nausea and I prescribe an antiemetic to be taken at the same time.
 For people who are sensitive to Tramadol (or if taking an SSRI) Codeine may be used as an alternative.

 Bras after surgery

 You do not need to wear a bra immediately after surgery because of the way the breasts are taped, but you may do so if it is more comfortable.
-I recommend wearing a tight singlet, crop top or a very soft single piece fabric sports bra without lots of internal reinforcing.
-Lots of my patients have been wearing the R-bra from the Warehouse and report that it is very comfortable.
+I recommend wearing a stretchy soft single piece fabric sports bra (without lots of internal reinforcing) and we can show you some examples.
+These can be purchased from the Warehouse, Postie Plus and Farmers for instance for less than $10 and most patients report that they are very comfortable.
 I recommend waiting at least 4-6 weeks before getting measured for a new bra.
 This allows time for any swelling to subside, the position to settle and the breast to soften.